Brooklyn Technical High School: Extracurricular activities

 Brooklyn Tech fields 30 junior-varsity and varsity teams in the Public School Athletic League (PSAL).
 The school's historic team name has been the Engineers.
 The school colors are navy blue and white.
 The school's more than 100 organizations include the Brooklyn Tech Amateur Radio Club (club station call sign W2CXN), Civil Air Patrol Brooklyn Tech Cadet Squadron, chess, debate, football, wrestling, forensics (speech), hockey, mock trial, robotics, and rowing teams and clubs, and The Survey, the official school newspaper.
+Student media at the school also includes Tech News Network (TNN), a student-run multimedia broadcast journalism outlet associated with The Survey that was established in 2025.
 Tech has a literary art journal, Horizons, for those who want to express themselves through art, poetry, photography, and prose.
-The Model United Nations provides students with a venue for discussing foreign affairs and also hosts a conference each year called TechMUN.
-Other clubs cater to a wide range of topics such as public transportation (notably Tech Transit Association, the school's first of such clubs since 1964), anime, the Stock Market, Dance Dance Revolution, ultimate Frisbee, politics, quilting, fashion, debate (which offers Public Forum, Congress and Policy), table tennis and animal rights.
+The school's Model United Nations team (also known as TechMUN) provides students with a venue for discussing foreign affairs and also hosts a conference each year called TechMUNC.
+Other clubs cater to a wide range of topics such as public transportation (notably Tech Transit Association, the school's first of such clubs since 1964), anime, the Stock Market, Dance Dance Revolution, ultimate Frisbee, politics, quilting, fashion, debate (which offers Parliamentary, Public Forum, Congress and Policy), table tennis and animal rights.
 The cheerleading squad is named the Enginettes.
 In 2012, Tech students created a Junior State of America Chapter at their school.
 Brooklyn Tech has its own student union, to address issues on a student level.
 Tech has a variety of community service clubs, such as Key Club, Red Cross Club, and BETA.
 Tech students put on a play each fall, and a musical each spring.

 There are two step teams, Lady Dragons and Organized C.H.A.O.S.

 The school has several Coordinators of Student Activities (COSA).